Advanced examples#

 # execute using the default initial state |00><00|

-result = c() # will be |++><++|
+result = circuit() # will be |++><++|

 will perform the transformation

-\[|00 \rangle \langle 00| \rightarrow (H_1 \otimes H_2)|00 \rangle \langle 00|(H_1 \otimes H_2)^\dagger = |++ \rangle \langle ++|\]
+\[|00 \rangle \langle 00| \rightarrow (H_1 \otimes H_2)|00 \rangle \langle 00| (H_1 \otimes H_2)^\dagger = |++ \rangle \langle ++|\]

 Similarly to state vector circuit simulation, the user may specify a custom initial density matrix by passing the corresponding array when executing the circuit.
 If a state vector is passed as an initial state in a density matrix circuit, it will be transformed automatically to the equivalent density matrix.